 - Get publicity.
 Let your local press know that you will be running, who you are supporting and why.
 We have lots of hints.

 We’ll help you at every stage, if we can.

 We have t-shirts and running vests available free of charge in different sizes.
 All are emblazened with our logo so you can raise awareness as you run.

 Our Facebook page is the perfect forum to feature your efforts and to mention your JustGiving page – it gives your donors confidence to see you on our official Facebook page.
 So check out what our supporters are doing to raise funds for us – it will inspire you!

-Ready, set, GO ……Run for ME research – contact us today and take the first step!
+Ready, set, GO ……Run for ME Research UK – contact us today and take the first step!